paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
  - double check bandwidth by doing manual calculations
+   - only one core is reporting work even though I'm using multiple threads...
+   - is bandwidth too low to be taken advantage of by all cores?
+Or does the memory controller only allow one core at a time to use it?
+Or maybe it's just how likwid reports things?
+   - when I make code sequential, all threads but thread 0 report NAN values for ram-related stuff.
+Also bandwidth is halved.
+I think this is just how likwid reports things?
  - add some test software that has balanced/inbalanced usage
    - HPC code: convolution
      - instrument loading/saving data too - different phases to application